 Tortelloni ($21) (“pope’s hat”) fills impeccable pasta envelopes with creamy mascarpone that perfectly underscores rich, tender roasted lamb with olives and fried rosemary.

 Conchiglie ($17) is nice and spicy thanks to n’duja sausage, an oily medley of rapini, basil, anchovy and breadcrumbs.

 Their aperitivo hour should come as great news to commuters.
 Every day from 3 - 5 p.m. diners can select as many meats, cheeses and snacks as will fit on their plate for $6 plus buck-an-ounce wine.

-Italian 2017 Lambrusco ($12) sets everything off nicely, this unique and refreshing wine filling and increasing number of glasses in restaurants across town as drinkers learn bubbles can be red, too.
+Italian 2017 Lambrusco ($12) sets everything off nicely, this unique and refreshing wine filling an increasing number of glasses as drinkers learn bubbles can be red, too.